hapax/hapax.github.io/assets/simple-physics.md

 So, why aren't we blowing more gourds with high-leverage hacks and applications of interest and substance?

-It's largely a matter of convention.
+It's largely a matter of tradition.
 We tend to think of physics as a body of natural laws, and methods as dictated by these laws.
-For instance, we're taught to analyse mechanics problems by adding up vectors, and draw circuits to represent the flow of electricity; these methods are indeed suitable and well-adapted.
+For instance, we're taught to analyse mechanics problems by adding up vectors, and draw circuits to represent the flow of electricity.
-But they are low leverage *precisely because* they are too specific.
+These methods are suitable and well-adapted, and this is precisely what makes them low leverage!
 It might surprise you to learn, for instance, that we can profitably reverse things, [adding vectors](https://en.wikipedia.org/wiki/Phasor) to describe the flow of electricity and